isomerpages/pa-eastcoast/index.md

           description: Make a difference!
           url: /contactus
   - textcards:
+      title: Our East Coast
+      subtitle: Add informational text
+      id: textcards
+      description: Text card description
+      cards:
+        - title: Healthier East Coast
+          description: Bringing Healthier Singapore initiatives to make a Healthier East Coast
+          linktext: Click here to read about Healthier East Coast!
+          url: ""
+        - title: Infrastructural Upgrades
+          description: How our East Coast is shaping to look like!
+          linktext: Click to see East Coast with a bird's eye view!
+          url: ""
+  - textcards:
       title: Our 3 Pillars
       subtitle: FIND OUT MORE ABOUT OUR
       id: textcards